Powered by Smartsupp

 Traveling

-The local and long-distance public transport is not comparable with that of Europe, is geared to the needs of the population and is limited to the main roads between major metropolitan areas.
-There is daily service between Lobatse and Francistown passenger trains.
+The Local and long-distance public transport Is not comparable with that of Europe, is geared to the needs of the population and is limited to the main roads between major metropolitan areas.
+There is daily service between Lobatse and Francistown Passenger Trains.
 Otherwise, the railways are used almost exclusively for freight transport.
-In cities, public transportation is limited to minibuses.
+In Cities, Public Transportation is Limited to minibuses.
 Traffic on main roads Long-distance buses.
 In general, we strongly advise against the use of local and long-distance public transport.

 From Europe, there is no direct flights to Botswana.
 You can transfer trains in South Africa, Namibia or Zimbabwe.
 There are a few domestic air connections.
-The lodges in the Okavango Delta can be reached by charter flights on small airplanes.
+The Lodges in the Okavango Delta can be reached by Charter Flights On small airplanes.

 There is left-hand traffic in Botswana.
 Only the main roads are usually asphalted and they are often in good condition.
 The side roads are not paved and large potholes must be expected.
 Unfortunately, during the rainy season, some roads cannot be used.

 Driving on the main roads in Botswana is only recommended in 4X4 vehicles that are properly equipped.
 Most lodges offer transfers or they can be arranged.
 However, if you are going to drive in Botswana, your home driving license is accepted — but an international driving license is recommended.
-The national speed limit on paved roads is 120 km/h and 60 km/h in towns and villages.
+The national speed limit on Paved Roads is 120 km/h and 60 km/h in towns and villages.

 Please always plan to refuel your rental car in advance.
 The gas stations can be far apart, so it is recommended to refuel at every opportunity and have a spare canister with you.